 In Huntsville, we'll visit the U.S. Space & Rocket Center.
 The group moves onward to Nashville, where leading up to eclipse day the Sky & Telescope group will visit Jack Daniel's Distillery in Lynchburg, Tennessee, and tour the Stones River National Battlefield.
 We'll view the eclipse from the Hopkinsville, Kentucky region, where the group will have good viewing prospects in a site with all the things you need on a hot summer day: food and beverages (included), shade, and indoor bathrooms.
 Sky & Telescope's viewing site also provides maneuverability to drive to alternative sites should weather require.
 (Check out our 2017 eclipse preview blog for information about the eclipse itself.)

 Find full details for the March 2016 eclipse at http://www.insightcruises.com/events/st07/.
 Evolving details for the 2017 Great American Eclipse in Nashville are at http://www.insightcruises.com/events/st08/.
-You can also call InSight Cruises at 650-787-5665 or email CEO Neil Bauman at info@InsightCruises.com.
+You can also call InSight Cruises at 650-787-5665 or email CEO Neil Bauman at info@InsightCruises.com for more information on these exciting eclipse tours!

 We hope you can join us on these expeditions!